City of St Charles, IL/Flickr

 Ward’s father spent several years working as a sandblaster in Michigan.
 It was most likely on that job that he breathed a lethal amount of crystalline silica, a carcinogenic dust that comes from sand and granite.
 Excessive silica has been ruining workers’ lungs for as long as rock and concrete have been cut.
 Frances Perkins, U.S. labor secretary under Franklin D. Roosevelt, spoke publicly of the dangers of silica back in the late 1930s.

-Read more from The Huffington Post.
+Read full article from The Huffington Post.